qpdf/qpdf/README.md

 QPDF is known to build and pass its test suite with mingw (latest version tested: gcc 7.2.0), mingw64 (latest version tested: 7.2.0) and Microsoft Visual C++ 2015, both 32-bit and 64-bit versions.
 MSYS2 is required to build as well in order to get make and other related tools.
 See [README-windows.md](README-windows.md) for details on how to build under Windows.

+# Building Documentation

+The QPDF manual is written in reStructured Text format and is build with [sphinx](https://www.sphinx-doc.org).
+The sources to the user manual can be found in the `manual` directory.
+For more detailed information, consult the [Building and Installing QPDF section of the manual](manual/installation.rst) or consult the [build-doc script used in CI](build-scripts/build-doc).

 # Additional Notes on Build

 QPDF's build system can optionally use its own built-in rules rather than using libtool and obeying the compiler specified with configure.
 This can be enabled by passing `--with-buildrules=buildrules` where buildrules corresponds to one of the `.mk` files (other than `rules.mk`) in the make directory.
 This should never be necessary on a UNIX system, but may be necessary on a Windows system.
 See [README-windows.md](README-windows.md) for details.

-The QPDF package provides some executables and a software library.
-A user manual can be found in the "doc" directory.
-The sources to the user manual can be found in the `manual` directory.

 The software library is just `libqpdf`, and all the header files are in the `qpdf` subdirectories of `include` and `libqpdf`.
 If you link statically with `-lqpdf`, then you will also need to link with `-lz` and `-ljpeg`.
 The shared qpdf library is linked with `-lz` and `-ljpeg`, none of qpdf's public header files directly include files from `libz`, and only `Pl_DCT.hh` includes files from `libjpeg`, so for most cases, qpdf's development files are self contained.
 If you need to use `Pl_DCT` in your application code, you will need to have the header files for some libjpeg distribution in your include path.